An Overview

 .
 The span

-is the byte index that starts and ends the token, the token
+is the byte index that starts and ends the token, the location

 property is going to be one variant of the Token